MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/COPY-Function--File-.md

  This optional return parameter shows you whether the file was copied.

 ## Remarks
- If you do not use the return value and the file cannot be copied, a run\-time error will occur.
+ If you do not use the return value and the file cannot be copied, a run-time error will occur.
 If you do include the return value in your code, you must handle any errors yourself.

 ## Example
  The following example copies a file that is named OldFile from a folder that is named Old on drive C to a folder that is named New.
 If the file is copied, a message is displayed and the program continues.
 Otherwise, an error occurs.
 This example requires that you create the following variables in the **C/AL Globals** window.
 This example assumes that you have created the following file 'c:\\Old\\' OldFile.